FunnelKit

 Upon successful payment, the order status goes to ‘Processing’.
 The orders are automatically completed once they are processed and fulfilled.

-If the payment fails, the status goes to ‘Pending’ but ultimately changes to ‘Failed’ upon payment failure confirmation.
+If the payment fails, the status changes to ‘Pending’ and then to ‘Failed’ upon confirmation of the payment failure.

 In the case of offline payments, such as check payments, direct bank transfers, and cash on deliveries, the order status will not auto-complete.
 But the stock of those products will reduce.